-The Effect GTX features several technologies that deliver comfort, protection, and performance for those who want to go light on their adventures.
+- Prefer a shoe that delivers comfort, protection, and performance for those who want to go light on their adventures.

 - Prefer a shoe that has a Contagrip MD outsole to keep the user’s footing steady over virtually all types of surfaces.

 Granting users with surefootedness is the Salomon Effect GTX’s Contagrip MD outsole.
 It uses a multidirectional chevron lug pattern which renders traction on uneven ground conditions and slippery terrain.

 The Effect GTX uses Salomon’s patented EnergyCell midsole to provide the user with cushioning and stability.
 It’s made of high-performance EVA foam which grants shock absorbency and energy return.
-The shoe’s diecut Ortholite footbed wicks excess moisture while offering added underfoot comfort.
+The shoe’s die-cut Ortholite footbed wicks excess moisture while offering added underfoot comfort.

 Salomon’s Effect GTX features an upper made of a single layer of mesh fabric to keep the shoe light.
 It’s paired with a Gore-Tex membrane to protect the foot from wet conditions without compromising breathability.

 The shoe’s lace closure system uses a series of fabric eyelets for fit adjustment.
 Its gusseted tongue stops debris from entering.
 Lastly, a pull tab is situated at the collar’s back to facilitate an easy on and off.
 The logo can be found on the heel overlay.